chloefishstar/AnchoredFusion/README.md

   --fusion_library FUSION_LIBRARY
-                        the path where fusion library file is stored --step STEP           the step of running
+                        the path where fusion library file is stored --step STEP           the step of running --AnnotationMethod ANNOTATIONMETHOD
-  --samtools SAMTOOLS   the path of samtools --bedtools BEDTOOLS   the path of bedtools
+                        the name of annotation tools (annovar or snpEff, default: annovar) --samtools SAMTOOLS   the path of samtools --bedtools BEDTOOLS   the path of bedtools
   --java JAVA           the path of java